Magneto (Marvel Comics): Reformation

 After the Secret Wars, Magneto is transported back to his base, Asteroid M. The alien Warlock, traveling to Earth, collides into the asteroid, breaking it to pieces.
 Magneto falls towards Earth and into the Atlantic Ocean, sustaining serious injuries.
 He is rescued by Lee Forrester, the captain of a fishing trawler.
 Lee takes him to the same island in the Bermuda Triangle where he had once held her captive; there she helps him recuperate from his injuries, and the two become lovers.

 After recuperating from his injuries, Magneto is asked to aid the X-Men in battling the returned Beyonder.
 Magneto stays with the X-Men even after the Beyonder is defeated.
 His association with the team softens his views on humanity, and Magneto surrenders himself to the law to stand trial for his crimes.
 A special tribunal dismisses all charges against Magneto from prior to his "rebirth", deeming that this had constituted a figurative death of the old Magneto.
 However, the tribunal is interrupted by an attack from Fenris, the twin children of Baron Wolfgang von Strucker.
 Professor X, brought to near death due to the strain of the battle and previously sustained injuries, asks Magneto to take over his school and the X-Men.
 Magneto agrees and chooses not to return to the courtroom.
 Instead, he takes over Xavier's school under the assumed identity of Michael Xavier, Charles Xavier's cousin.
 Seeing him try to reform, the Scarlet Witch and Quicksilver begin accepting him as their father.

 Though Magneto makes a substantial effort as the headmaster of the New Mutants and an ally to the X-Men, his tenure is disastrous.
 His responsibilities to the school force him to separate from Lee, who he felt would have been a strong guiding hand and emotional support.
 The Beyonder plagues him yet again, slaying Xavier's current students, the New Mutants, and bringing them back to life soon after.
 This deeply traumatizes the entire group.
 Magneto is then manipulated by Emma Frost into battling sanctioned heroes the Avengers and the Supreme Soviets.
 Magneto submits to a trial once again, but uses mind-control circuitry he salvaged from the wreckage of Asteroid M to alter the opinions of the head justice in charge of the trial.
 As a result, Magneto is finally absolved of his past crimes but finds that this only fuels hostility towards mutants.
 Feeling that desperate measures need to be taken after the genocidal massacre in the Morlock tunnels, Magneto and Storm join the Hellfire Club jointly as the White King.
-He is unable to prevent his students Roberto da Costa and Warlock from running away from the school, or to prevent the death of the young mutant student Douglas Ramsey after the students sneak away yet again to save a friend, and witnesses the apparent death of all of the senior X-Men on national television.